kubermates-org/kubermates.github.io/content/docs/2023-02-03-blog-spotlight-on-sig-instrumentation.md

   some issues with label joins where Kubernetes metrics didn’t match kube-state-metrics ( KSM ) and started participating in SIG meetings to improve things.
-I helped test performance improvements to kube-state-metrics and ultimately coauthored a KEP for overhauling metrics in the 1.'
+I helped test performance improvements to kube-state-metrics and ultimately coauthored a KEP for overhauling metrics in the 1.14 release to improve usability.'
 ---
 Open the original post ↗ https://www.kubernetes.dev/blog/2023/02/03/sig-instrumentation-spotlight-2023/